ducktalez/plagih/README.md

 - print(sympy.parsing.sympy_parser.transformations)
 - "Ban" trees, if they are too dominant
 - Different print types for trees, also visualization
+- make categorical options categorical.
+For mountain car, it is scalable, but a categorical options (aka a 3 nodes last layer) should be an option
+- prevent the LUT of becoming too big; make a counter whenever a result is hit and delete the smallest in each cycle.
+Reset the numbers aswell.
+- pseudo-backpropagation: ALL functions in a tree can be represented as a neural network.
+E. g. if-function is two input variables, a softmax layer and a result layer. replace a tree with a NN in the next step and train it.
+- sympy facttor (up/downfactor), so it adds stuff together, expand(),
+- user-functions (=nodes with n inputs, given by a user)
+- sfeh:idea sympy.nsimplify('3.333333*x+0.522', tolerance=0.1, rational=True) for
+  - Terminals
+  - Even whole formulae!
+  - Especially!
+Powers x**y
+- Introduce rounding/clipping for many more functions

 ### Semi-interesting